SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ![Validate Syntax](./img/Ex3_Valid_Syntax.png)

-1. Connect our new `projection_1` to the Calculation View's Project
+1. Connect our new `projection_1` to the Calculation View's projection.
+This is done by dragging the "Connect" icon of `Projection_1` up to the main projection

     ![Add Projection 1](./img/Ex3_Add_Projection1.png)